vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Brahmān. ḍapurāṇa

-(BḍP) Srī-Vyāsa-mahars ´ .iproktam.
+(Bd.
+P) Srī-Vyāsa-mahars ´ .iproktam.
 Brahmān. ḍapurāṇam.
 (With Introduction in

 Sanskrit and English and an Alphabetical Index of Verses).
 Edit. by J. L.